LR007 - What Version of Lightroom (LR) Should I buy (11/2017)

 How to decide which version of LR to get (Nov 2017):

 The other sweetener to get you over to the CC version was that new features would be added to the LR/CC version as they were ready and you could start using them at once for free without having to wait for, and pay for, the next full release of LR.
-Unfortunately there weren’t all that many of them
+Unfortunately there weren’t all that many new features added during the life of LR6 (or CC-2015).

-Now, in October 2017 it was time for the long awaited new LR7 version to be launched and the waters got very muddy indeed.
+in October 2017 it was time for the long awaited new version to be launched and the waters got very muddy indeed.

 At the same time they also came out with an entirely new product.
 This new product took over the name LR/CC (or LR/CC-2017).
 While it is in the same functional space as the prior versions of LR it is completely different.
 It is designed to operate with cloud based (not device based) images and to function the same on any device with complete seamless synchronization between devices.
 This product took over the LR/CC name (LR/CC-2017), but is starting to be called “Cloud Based LR” as opposed to “Desktop based LR” or “Catalog Based LR”.